Sign Up

 Braden Scale

 The Braden Scale is today's most widely used PU risk assessment tool.
 The theoretical framework is based on a physiological model depicting factors contributing to the development of PUs.
 It includes factors affecting the intensity and duration of pressure (decreased mobility, decreased activity, and decreased sensory perception), which combine with intrinsic factors (age, nutrition, vascular perfusion) and extrinsic factors (increased moisture, increased friction, and increased shear forces) that affect tissue tolerance.
 The Braden Scale is publicized as the most extensively tested and studied of the assessment tools.
 The Braden Scale has a potential score ranging from 6 to 23 derived from the total scores of its six subscales (sensory perception, mobility, activity level, moisture/incontinence, nutrition, and friction/shear).
 Lower scores on the Braden Scale indicate a greater risk for PU development.
 For example: Very high risk = 9 or below; High risk = 10-12; Moderate risk= 13-14; and Mild risk = 15-18.
-There is literature by Braden to suggest that if a person has other major risk factors present (age, fever, poor nutrition, hemodynamic instability), their score should be advanced to the next highest level of risk (i.e., next lower score), yet observational studies suggest nurses do not routinely do this.
+Subscale scores range from 1 to 4, with lower subscale scores indicating higher risk.
+So, if the patient were severely nutritionally compromised, the nutrition subscale would have a score no higher than 1 or 2.
+There is literature by Braden to suggest that if a person has other major risk factors (age, fever, poor nutrition, hemodynamic instability), their score should be advanced to the next highest level of risk (i.e., the next lower score).
+Yet, observational studies suggest nurses do not routinely do this.

 Clinical Pearl:

-Nurses who are being tasked with conducting daily pressure ulcer risk assessments should take them very seriously and make sure to score them accurately, taking into account any change in the patient’s condition and risk not assessed by the specific tool being used.
+Nurses tasked with conducting daily PU risk assessments should take them very seriously and score them accurately, taking into account any change in the patient's condition and risk not assessed by the specific tool being used.
 It is always better to overestimate risk than to underestimate risk!
-And sometimes this means assigning a lower score, if lower scores indicate higher risk on the risk screening tool you are using (such as the Braden Tool).
-If the person’s sub-score falls between numbers, always select the lower number to try and capture any possible risk.
-For instance, if the patient’s nutritional sub-score falls between a “2” and “3” on the Braden Tool, always mark it a “2”.
+And sometimes, this means assigning a lower score if lower scores indicate higher risk on the risk screening tool you are using (such as the Braden Tool).
+If the person's sub-score falls between numbers, always select the lower number to try and capture any possible risk.
+For instance, if the patient's nutritional sub-score falls between a "2" and "3" on the Braden Tool, always mark it a "2".

 Diagnosis

-Pressure ulcers or "bed sores" have been documented for thousands of years.
-Diagnosing pressure ulcers largely depends on assessing possible pressure, shear and moisture-related etiological factors and the location of the tissue damage.
-The first question in your mental wound assessment "checklist" should be: "Is it over a boney prominence?"
-While pressure ulcers may develop over any boney prominence on the body, the sacrum, coccyx, buttocks, and heels of the feet are the most prevalent sites for pressure ulcers.
-Other common locations may include greater trochanters, ischial tuberosities, ankles, knees, elbows, scapulas, shoulders, and occiput.
-In addition, a pressure-related injury may also be related to devices such as oxygen tubing, cervical collars, endotracheal tubes, oxygen saturation monitor probes, drain tubes, foley catheters, etc. Device-related PUs may be observed over the ears, around the urethral opening of the genitals or in other soft tissue locations not associated with a bony prominence.
+Diagnosing PUs depends on assessing possible pressure, shear, and moisture-related etiological factors and the location of the tissue damage.
+The first question in your mental wound assessment "checklist" should be: "Is it over a bony prominence?"
+While PUs may develop over any bony prominence on the body, the sacrum, coccyx, buttocks, and heels of the feet are the most prevalent sites.
+Other common locations may include greater trochanters, ischial tuberosities, ankles, knees, elbows, scapulas, shoulders, and the occiput (IQWIG, 2018).
+In addition, a pressure-related injury may also be related to devices such as oxygen tubing, cervical collars, endotracheal tubes, oxygen saturation monitor probes, drain tubes, foley catheters, etc. Device-related PUs may be observed over the ears, around the urethral opening of the genitals, or in other soft tissue locations not associated with a bony prominence (NICE, 2015).

-Furthermore, this type of device-related injury may cause full thickness tissue damage, which is difficult to stage because, as in the case of the ears, there is no subcutaneous tissue evident - a very shallow wound may result in the exposure of cartilage (full thickness wound) without the involvement of muscle, tendon or bone.
-Again, it is important to note that while the onset of pressure ulcers is associated with unrelieved pressure, it can also be caused by a combination of pressure, friction and shearing forces.
+Furthermore, this type of device-related injury may cause full-thickness tissue damage, which is difficult to stage because, as in the case of the ears, there is no subcutaneous tissue evident.
+A very shallow wound on the ears or nose may result in the exposure of cartilage (full-thickness wound) without the involvement of muscle, tendon, or bone.
+Again, it is important to note that while the onset of PU is associated with unrelieved pressure, it can also be caused by a combination of pressure, friction, and shearing forces.
 Evaluating these potential forces (head of the bed raised for long periods, patient sliding down in the bed, chair transfers, improper overhead sling positioning, etc.) is imperative when assessing your patient's skin integrity risks.

 Pressure Ulcer Stages